petermekhaeil/petermekhaeil.com/src/posts/how-to-get-started-performance.md

 This technique doesn't work for every library because it depends on how it is built.
 The idea here is - get curious about the size of your application.
 Understand the dependencies being imported and why are they are being imported.
 There could be better ways to import only the code you need for your application.

 A great tool to help you know the size of a packages is [Bundlephobia](https://bundlephobia.com/).
-It's great for times when you want to know the filesize cost of a package before importing it into your application.
-It also suggests similar libraries and the filesize comparison.
+It's great for times when you want to know the file size cost of a package before importing it into your application.
+It also suggests similar libraries and the file size comparison.

 For example - if you look at the bundle report above, you will see `moment` being imported and it looks large enough for us to investigate if it can be reduced.
 Bundlephobia will suggest smaller packages: